Auli

 Auli is a wide bowl of grass and oak forest that becomes a ski run in winter.
 The meadows face south-east, which means morning light on Nanda Devi (7,816m) — India's second-highest peak — is an almost daily spectacle from roughly October to May.
 In summer, the same meadows are green and dotted with wildflowers.
 It's one of those rare mountain places that earns its reputation in every season.

 The Garhwal Mandal Vikas Nigam (GMVN) runs basic but functional ski training from December to March, with equipment rental available.
 The runs here are not long or technically demanding — this is beginner and intermediate terrain — but the setting, with the Nanda Devi massif filling the horizon, is unmatched in India.
-The cable car from Joshimath makes day-tripping feasible.
+The 15 km road from Joshimath makes day-tripping feasible.

 In summer, Auli connects to Gorson Bugyal — a high meadow at 3,056m — by a 3 km trail.
 The trek takes about 90 minutes each way and is manageable for reasonably fit walkers.
 Pahadi Express includes Auli in both the Auli Snow Package and the Joshimath–Auli Explorer trip.